None (early years concert)

 No photo of the show known to this day.

 - Very first concert ever!!!

 - The band played under the name The Cranbery Saw Us, the very first name of The Cranberries.

 - Niall Quinn was on vocals, Dolores joined the band something like 6 months later.

 - The band performed as a five piece that day: Niall Quinn on vocals, Noel Hogan on guitar, Mike Hogan on bass, Fergal Lawler on drums and a school friend of Niall Quinn on keyboard, his name is unknown (any help, someone?).

 - “Flag Café” (1988-1991) was a little coffee shop/vegetarian restaurant that also doubled up as an exhibition venue.
 It was an important platform in generating a thriving local art scene, exhibiting many contemporary art exhibitions and hosting live poetry literary and music events.
 Located at the corner of Broad Street and Flag Lane (now Sullivans Lane) it was popular with students of the nearby art college.

 - The concert was scheduled in the afternoon/early evening (5:15pm) and admission was free.

 - “My Granny Drowned In A Fountain Of Lourdes” is the only song certified to have been on the set.

 - The band probably played most of the songs of the 1st demo cassette “Anything”.

-- Length of the concert, exact setlist and number of people in the audience are unknown.
+- Duration of the concert, exact setlist and number of people in the audience are unknown.

 - The artwork of the flyer is very similar to the one of the demo cassette “Anything” although not exactly the same.
 Well… it rather is the opposite as “Anything” was made 2 months later on 7 January 1990.
 Same thing about the band logo, very similar although not exactly the same.